baileyl91/MS2_Pontypridd_Walking_Society/README.md

 ![](./assets/testing/mobile-lighthouse.png)

-During this first test, the feedback above in the screenshot it came back with an issue that my images did not have an alt attribute.Taking the feedback on board, I set out to add an alt attribute to all my images.
+During this first test, the feedback above in the screenshot it came back with an issue that my images did not have an alt attribute.
+Taking the feedback on board, I set out to add an alt attribute to all my images.
-Below is the two screenshot of testing on both desktop and mobile after adding the improvement needed.It boost my scores well.
+Below is the two screenshot of testing on both desktop and mobile after adding the improvement needed.
+It boost my scores well.

 On desktop: